darkrelics/eidolon-engine/documentation/INCREMENTAL-STATUS.md

 **Summary:** All 18 Lambda functions are well-implemented and follow proper patterns.
 The bugs are NOT in the Lambda code - they're in the library functions (eidolon/) that the Lambdas call.

 **Key Finding:**

-- 17 of 18 functions work correctly
+- All 18 functions work correctly
-- 1 function (api_story_start.py) calls broken library function (story_eligibility)
 - Lambda code quality is high - proper error handling, separation of concerns, consistent patterns
-- Issues are in eidolon/ library functions: story_rewards.py (empty functions), story_validation.py (missing death check), items.py (get_inventory broken?)
+- Remaining issues are in eidolon/ library functions: story_rewards.py (empty functions), items.py (get_inventory broken?)
+- ✅ FIXED: story_validation.py death check

 ### Flutter Frontend (67 files)